Nemolo/ng-deduplicate-interceptor/README.md

 ## Disclaimer

-This library was made for my onw usage, ad is provided AS IS, use it at your risk.
+This library was made for my own usage, and is provided AS IS, use it at your risk.

 ## Usage